About the Journal

 Additional materials such as videos of installations and setups, public/users reactions and comments, or demo links are welcome.

 In this journal, we do not apply APC for the processing or publication of articles.

-This is a bimonthly journal in which six issues are published per year.
+This is a quarterly journal in which four issues are published per year.

-All the articles published by EAI are archived using Portico's e-journal preservation service.
+All the articles published by EAI are archived using Portico's e-journal preservation service, together with CLOCKSS and LOCKSS.
 This ensures that all articles published are preserved and available for future researchers and students.